Complete Guide to VAT in Slovenia: Rates, Registration, & Compliance

 Intrastat

-The second threshold is called Statistical Value Threshold, and it is set at EUR 4 million for arrivals and EUR 9 million for dispatches.
+The second threshold, the Statistical Value Threshold, is set at EUR 4 million for arrivals and EUR 9 million for dispatches.
 Once these thresholds are exceeded, a more detailed Intrastat statistical report will be required.

 Digital Reporting

-Regarding the digital reporting requirements in Slovenia, taxable persons only need to meet certain e-invoicing obligations.
+Regarding digital reporting requirements in Slovenia, taxable persons need only meet certain e-invoicing obligations.

 Local Businesses